lmu-osc/Introduction-RStudio-Git-GitHub/commit.md

 ![](./assets/git_commit_message2.png)

-Close this window and now stage the second script, and commit it with a new message.
+Now stage the second script, and commit it with a new message.

 ![](./assets/git_commit_message3.png)